RamlahAziz/artisthub/README.md

 ## 2. Deployment
 Application has been deployed to gh-pages. https://ramlahaziz.github.io/artisthub.

-It can also been deployed on Netlify by tweaking a few settings.
-I have done that too at https://artisthub.netlify.app/.
+I have also deployed the <b>OLD VERSION</b> on Netlify at https://artisthub.netlify.app/.
 More details at [![Netlify Status](https://api.netlify.com/api/v1/badges/55449595-1d68-41c0-8fd4-8371e1039d9a/deploy-status)](https://app.netlify.com/sites/artisthub/deploys)